eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 So I think I'm going to put an alcove in that nook.
 I want to have a switch, too, for affecting this volcano in some way.
 Otherwise there's no point to going there!

 Switches are a great thing.
 They give the player something to do, and they give the feeling that the world reacts to the player's actions.
+Switches that are visible but not yet accessible act as a goal, a reason for moving forwards.
 This switch will probably be for progression, but sometimes it's nice to have switches that aren't particularly important, just for a bit of contrast.
 Doom II is full of doors and lifts that use switch textures right on the side, or rooms that open up once you press a readily-accessible switch.

 {% photo /media/2015-12/doom2/slade04-alcove.png Creating an alcove with a switch %}

 That's `SW1GARG`, if you're wondering.
 I'm mostly using it for its rough metal background, which seems to fit this room.
 I didn't want the switch to be a full 128 units high, so I made it about 72 high instead, and played with the switch texture's vertical offset to get it to a nice height.
 I used `METAL`, a texture with two columns of rivets, for the sides and top.

-That switch is a little _too_ orthogonal, I think, so I'm going to switch to sector mode, select it, and use Edit Objects to rotate it 45°.
+That switch is a little _too_ orthogonal, I think, so I'm going to switch to sector mode, select it, and use Edit Objects (<kbd>E</kbd>) to rotate it 45°.
 That'll give me a diagonal line 64 units long (the width of the switch texture), which would've been a huge pain to draw by hand.

 {% photo /media/2015-12/doom2/slade05-edit-objects.png Using Edit Objects to rotate a sector %}
 {% photo /media/2015-12/doom2/slade06-rotated-floor.png Hm, this floor isn't quite right %}

 Oops, that looks a little funny, since floor and ceiling textures follow the map grid.
 The player isn't likely to see it in play, but I'm going to fix it anyway, by setting the floor rotation to 45.
 Rotating the floor actually rotates the _entire_ map grid around `(0, 0)`, so the texture was still a bit misaligned for me, and I had to play with the offsets a bit to make it look right.
 By default, the offsets are changed with the numpad — in increments of 8 with numlock on, and increments of 1 with it off.
 I have this rebound to the arrow keys for 8, or with <kbd>Shift</kbd> held down for 1.
 Also I'd like SLADE to be able to [do this particular operation automatically](https://github.com/sirjuddington/SLADE/issues/397), which maybe it will sometime.

 Anyway!
-I haven't made this switch actually do anything yet, but first, let's figure out how the player gets over here.
+I haven't made this switch do anything yet, but first, let's figure out how the player gets over here.
 It seems reasonable that they might come through some tech stuff, but that's a long way to walk, so I'll put a little more cave too.
 I don't know what's going here yet; I'm just drawing some shapes.
+You can see my instinct for rectangles again, but at least I sanded off the corners of that lower-right room.

 {% photo /media/2015-12/doom2/slade07-connect-bottom.png Drawing some areas to connect around the bottom %}